island-lang/island-lang.github.io/README.md

 ```isl
 let speed = kinematics.speed // `speed` gets the value 2.0
 ```
-Despite the fact no value was provided for `speed`, the compiler was able to compose a sequence of mapping rules that computed its value, given the known information (here `distance` and `time`).
+Despite the fact no value was provided for `speed`, the compiler was able to compose a chain of mapping rules that computed its value, given the known information (here `distance` and `time`).
 The details of the particular rules the compiler selects are not a part of the program itself.
 The compiler may choose any rules it decides on, including rules the programmer is not aware of.

 In this case, only one simple rule was needed:
 ```isl